GETTING THE BEST IMAGE FROM YOUR CAMERA

 Use our secure payment tool or pay by check at the door.

 Jay Holben – Head Educator

-Our Emerging Filmmakers Program (EFP) continues our full line up of filmmaking seminars and labs.
-The monthly seminars will encompass a wide range of topics and issues, designed for all ranges of experience and crew positions.
+Our Emerging Filmmakers Program (EFP) expands this year with a full line up of filmmaking seminars and labs.
+We will be launching this new initiative with a new seminar series for cinematographers & camera assistants.
+The monthly seminars will encompass a wide range of topics and issues, designed for all ranges of experience and formats.